lsst/LDM-PMT/index.rst

   * Report group's activities as required, including reporting to the Earned Value Management System (EVMS) used by LSST, and providing input for monthly status reports.

+* In a sense, DM PM "owns" the overall baseline plan (PPs, milestones), and technical manager "own" epics.

 .. _planning: